alaa-aleryani/NoSQL-Challenge/README.md

 Used the following questions to explore the database, and find the answers, so we can provide them to the magazine editors.

 1. Which establishments have a hygiene score equal to 20?
-2. Which establishments in London have a RatingValue greater than or equal to 4?
+2. Which establishments in London have a RatingValue greater than or equal to 4? <br />
     **Hint:** The London Local Authority has a longer name than "London" so we used `$regex` as part of the search.
-3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score (&uarr;), nearest to the new restaurant added, "Penang Flavours"?
+3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score (&uarr;), nearest to the new restaurant added, "Penang Flavours"? <br />
     **Hint:** We compared the `geocode` to find the nearest locations.
 Search within `0.01` degree on either side of the `latitude` and `longitude.`
 4. How many establishments in each Local Authority area have a hygiene score of 0?
-Sort the results from highest to lowest (&darr;), and print out the top ten local authority areas.
+Sort the results from highest to lowest (&darr;), and print out the top ten local authority areas. <br />
     **Hint:** We had to use the aggregation method to answer this.